zix99/rare/docs/usage/input.md

 Which will output matching paths.

+Note that this command will output paths that match, regardless of whether they can be read, have proper permissions, or even exist.

 ### Following File(s)

 Like `tail -f`, following files allows you to watch files actively being written to.
 This is